-“I’m sorry, Luke,” Melanie said, laughing as well.
+“I’m sorry, Archie,” Melanie said, laughing.
 “They spent the entire time doing that, didn’t they?”

 “It was fine.
-Did you have a relaxing day?” he asked, hugging her.
+Did you have a relaxing day?” he asked.
 “Are you feeling better?”

-Melanie hugged Luke back as she tried to find a way to answer.
+Melanie took a moment to think of an answer.
 “Well, it was… er… I don’t know.
 Not what I expected.”
 Honestly, she didn’t know if she was feeling better.
 Physically, she was fine, but the combined emotion of Sirius arriving and then so rapidly having to depart again had left her quite disorientated.

 “Mel, what’s last week’s Prophet doing on the table?”
-Nathan interrupted, much to Melanie’s relief.
+Nathan interrupted.
 “You don’t still need this, do you?”